Last Updated on February 28, 2023 by The Filtery

 The Safest Sanitizers:

-Alcohol
+1. Alcohol

 (Methanol and 1-propanol—two other types of alcohol—are not permitted in these products because of their toxicity.
 In fact, the FDA has a running list of hand sanitizers that have been found to be contaminated with these types of alcohol, along with other toxins like benzene.)

-You’ll want to look for sanitizers that include anywhere from 60-95% alcohol and you need to use enough that it stays wet on your hands for about 30 seconds.
+You’ll want to look for sanitizers that include anywhere from 60-95% alcohol, and you need to use enough that it stays wet on your hands for about 30 seconds.

-Hypochlorous Acid
+2. Hypochlorous Acid

-Hypochlorous acid (HOCl) is a very safe disinfectant that’s been used in hospitals and medical settings for a long time.
+Hypochlorous acid (HOCl) is a safe disinfectant that’s been used in hospitals and medical settings for a long time.
 It’s actually the disinfection ingredient used in Force of Nature all-purpose cleaner, which you can read more about here.
-In fact, Force of Nature sells mini spray bottles that you can throw in your purse of diaper bag and use as a sanitizer on-the-go.
+In fact, Force of Nature sells mini spray bottles that you can throw in your purse or diaper bag and use as a sanitizer on-the-go.

-Hydrogen Peroxide
+3. Hydrogen Peroxide

-Certain Essential Oils
+4. Certain Essential Oils

 Certain plant-based essential oils have natural antibacterial properties.
-Thymol is probably the most common one and there are a number of cleaning products using thymol that have been approved by the EPA.
+Thymol is probably the most common one, and there are a number of cleaning products using thymol that have been approved by the EPA.

 Citric acid is another plant-based oil that’s approved by the EPA as a disinfectant.

-Keep in mind that even though these are natural ingredients, they can still irritate the nose, eyes, and lungs for some people (and especially at high concentrations).
 Additionally, just because something contains essential oils as the active ingredient doesn’t automatically mean that all of the other ingredients in the product are perfectly safe.
 Beware of greenwashing.

 What about vinegar?